Is Honey Good For Dogs?

 Honey nourishes the natural gut bacteria found in the digestive system, while effectively combating free radicals, and helps to balance gut bacteria.
 Well, that’s quite incredible if you ask me!

 Not only does honey support digestion, seasonal allergies, and other health issues, the vitamins E, C, and K can also be used to help skin and coat health.
-When it comes to skin issues such as hot spots, eczema, irritation from an insect bite, cuts, or burns, the anti-fungal, antibacterial and antiviral properties can help your pup heal quicker than if it was left alone.
+When it comes to skin issues such as dryness, irritation, and vulnerable skin, its beneficial properties can help to soothe those than if it was left alone.

 Our pups can sometimes get up to mischief, which, unfortunately, can lead to the odd scratch or injury to their flesh.
-Applying a thin layer externally to the injured/affected area can offer support in the healing process.
+Applying a thin layer externally to the injured/affected area can offer support.

 However, if you notice any skin issues or injuries worsening, or the wound is very serious, always seek medical advice from your vet as soon as possible.
 Honey may be a wonderful superfood, but it can’t heal everything.